harshi-saha/harshi-saha.github.io/_pages/about.md

 My interests lie at the intersection of data science, healthcare, and biology.
 I am particularly passionate about developing algorithms and pipelines that use machine learning and bioinformatics to support target discovery, drug development, and the understanding of disease mechanisms.

-After the completion of my M.S. program at Harvard, I hope to pursue a career in industry.
+After the completion of my M.S. program, I hope to pursue a career in industry.

 ------------------------------------------------------------------------